Факторы риска спонтанных преждевременных родов в Казахстане: исследование случай-контроль методом подобранных пар

 64 (71.1)

-In multivariable analysis, women with a history of previous preterm birth were more likely to have PTB compared to women with no PTB.
+In multivariable analysis, women with a history of previous PTB were more likely to have PTB compared to women with no PTB.
 Moreover, women who had periodontitis during pregnancy had twice as high odds of PTB compared to women with who did not).
 Restriction of the analysis to EPTB and VPTB yielded similar findings.
-At the same time, MLPTB were associated with a history of PTB and maternal education while associations with periodontitis reduced to non-significant level.
+At the same time, MLPTB were associated with a history of PTB and maternal education while associations with periodontitis reduced to non-significant level (Table 2).

 Table 2.
 Associations between preterm birth and socio-demographic, anthropometric characteristics, periodontitis, and a history of preterm birth in four cities in Kazakhstan